ImpalerWrG/Khazad/README.md

 Dwarf attributes, in keeping with an RPG theme all creatures have a basic set of attributes, but keeping with the detail orientation of the genre the attribute set is larger then the 6 in D&D, a set of 14 attributes will be used, 7 Physically oriented (Strength, Flexibility, Dextarity, Vitality, Reflexes, Endurace, Speed) and 7 Mental oriented (Logic, Perception, Charisma, Memory, Judgement, Willpower, Intuition).
 A roll of 2D4 is the normal range for each attribute.
 Each attribute will directly and transparently effect a different aspect of a creatures behavior and performance in certain jobs and skils.

-Skills, rather then the genre standard of each Dwarf having a skill level in each possible skill Khazad will combine the class-tree stystem of 'A game of Dwarves' with the classes of Dwarf Fortress into a large tree of perhapse 3 tiers with an initial first tier division into 7 core classes (Worshiper, Thinker, Fighter, Crafter, Builder, Laborer, Gatherer), 3rd tier divisions may yield upwards of 100-200 highly specilized classes, but the bulk of gameplay will be done with the core classes and their 2nd tier divisions.
+Skills, rather then the genre standard of each Dwarf having a skill level in each possible skill Khazad will combine the class-tree stystem of 'Evil Genius' and 'A game of Dwarves' with the classes of Dwarf Fortress into a large tree of perhapse 3 tiers with an initial first tier division into 7 core classes (Worshiper, Thinker, Fighter, Crafter, Builder, Laborer, Gatherer), 3rd tier divisions may yield upwards of 100-200 highly specilized classes, but the bulk of gameplay will be done with the core classes and their 2nd tier divisions.
 Low level classes act as generalists so a settlment can be effectivly run with just 7 Dwarves.
 Classic D&D character classes will be present to fill a variety of roles and multi-classing might also be possible.

+Off Map activity, rather then having the players settlment sit passivly and recive attacks, trade and migrants from an outside world the player in Khazad will send OUT just as many interactions as they recive.
+These Expeditions consist of hand-picked dwarves and stockpiled materials that are directed to a particular world map location with a specific goal, all of which have an effect on the outcome.
+The Expeditions are run and resolved entirly in the background without players being able to control or see the results until the expedition returns (if it returns).
+Significant political activity, wars, alliances and the like will play out with the player bringing the whole of the Dwarven race under their kingship as a possible outcome.